wawiesel/BootsOnTheGround/README.rst

 #. are using TriBITS_ anyway, and/or
 #. who hate writing configuration code.

-For this people, the goals are simple.
+For these people, the goal are simple.

 Create and deploy software that solves a new *scientific* problem--*NOT* a software engineering one.
 So our (yes, we are those guys) requirements are